watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 * Provision a watsonx Assistant instance in your CloudPak cluster

-* Follow the instructions [here](../../starter-kits/elasticsearch/README.md#build-a-custom-extension-in-watsonx-assistant-with-elasticsearch-api) to build a custom extension with Elasticsearch in watsonx Assistant
+* Follow the instructions to [build a custom extension in watsonx Assistant with Elasticsearch API](../../starter-kits/elasticsearch/README.md#build-a-custom-extension-in-watsonx-assistant-with-elasticsearch-api)